trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 Arrows here denote code emitted by generator.

-The picture can be summarised as: `bootstrapTools` build our code generators (`gcc`) and generate code for `glibc`.
+The picture can be summarized as: `bootstrapTools` build our code generators (`gcc`) and generate code for `glibc`.

 **Ideal** bootstrap instead could look like this: